July 1, 2019, Aging and Disability Services Division (ADSD) received

-IMPORTANT NOTICE, Elder Abuse Reporting: Clarification regarding reporting requirements and state regulations for Nursing Facilities, Residential Facilities for Groups (i.e. Group Homes/Assisted Living Facilities), and Homes for Individual Residential Care (HIRC).
+IMPORTANT NOTICE, Vulnerable Adult Abuse Reporting: Clarification regarding reporting requirements and state regulations for Nursing Facilities, Residential Facilities for Groups (i.e. Group Homes/Assisted Living Facilities), and Homes for Individual Residential Care (HIRC).
 Click here to view the notice (PDF file).

-To report suspected elder abandonment, abuse, neglect, exploitation, isolation, and/or facility complaints to the Elder Rights Intake unit, please utilize these phone numbers:
+To report suspected abuse, neglect, exploitation, isolation, or abandonment of a vulnerable adult and/or to report facility complaints to the Adult Rights Intake unit, please utilize these phone numbers: